trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _After tanning and inserting the wood wool body, the preparator sews up the skin.
-(Image: Filippo Bertoni/MfN.
+(Photo: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>